Did you have a narcissistic mother?

 Where the selfish?
 Lacked consideration for your thoughts and feelings?

 Were they stubborn?
-Determined to have everything they own way, a refusal to budge once they’ve made their mind up?
-Unwilling listen to others points of view?
+Determined to have everything their way, a refusal to budge once they’ve made their mind up?
+Unwilling to listen to others points of view?

 Were you left feeling like you just couldn’t do anything right?